kosma-hyzoe/cs50w-commerce/README.md

 # CS50W: Commerce

-My submission for Project 1, "Commerce" of Harvard's CS50W (CS50’s Web Programming with Python and JavaScript).
+My submission for Project 2, ["Commerce"](https://cs50.harvard.edu/web/2020/projects/2/commerce/)
+from Harvard's CS50W 2020 (Web Programming with Python and JavaScript).
 Somewhat messy as of the first commit, but I'm working on it.

 ## WARNING